Frankie Darro: Acting career

-Darro was featured in Mervyn LeRoy's Three on a Match in 1932 and was the principal character in the James Cagney feature The Mayor of Hell (1933).
-His most important role during the 1930s was as the lead in Wild Boys of the Road, director William Wellman's indictment of teens vagabonding across America during the Depression.
-From then on, he was usually cast as a pint-sized tough guy, although he also played wholesome leads in mysteries and comedies.
+In 1931, Darro was featured in director William A. Wellman's major success The Public Enemy.
+This led to frequent assignments at Warner Bros., including Mervyn LeRoy's Three on a Match (1932) and The Mayor of Hell (1933), in which he was the principal character.
+Director Wellman cast him as the lead in Darro's most important role during the 1930s, Wild Boys of the Road, an indictment of teens vagabonding across America during the Depression.
+From then on, Darro was usually cast as a pint-sized tough guy, although he also played wholesome leads in mysteries and comedies.